ThomasChevalier/yacit/README.md

-# yacit
-Yet Another Crappy ICMP Tunnel
+# yacit - Yet Another Crappy ICMP Tunnel

+yacit is a simple icmp tunnel that forwards all the traffic of the client to the server via ICMP Echo Request (aka ping).

+Goals of this project:
+* Gain experience with Rust
+* Try to configure everything via system calls, without the help of existing programs (such as iproute2)
+* Create a working prototype in a time-constrained context

+The logic for the VPN is largely inspired from [davlxd's excellent demo](https://github.com/davlxd/simple-vpn-demo).

 # Installation